upstarter/automata/CONTRIBUTING.md

 - `AutomatonServer`
   - this node parses and validates the user configuration and creates and manages OTP event callbacks of the user-defined behavior tree root node.

-###### The Control Supervision Tree (in `lib/core/control/`)
+###### The Automata
-These are the management & fault tolerance mechanisms for the user-defined behavior tree(s).
+These files are the core functionality of the user-defined automata which are GenServer's that are injected into the user-defined modules and provide the interface to/from the control parts and the rest of the system.

-- `Automaton.Node`
+- `Automaton`
-  - this is the most complicated node as it defines the user API and manages and controls the operations of the user-defined behavior trees in a recursive fashion.
+  - this is the primary user interface boundary point which provides user config to the rest of the system.
 - `Automaton.Behavior`
-  - this is the interface (behaviour in elixir) that is implemented by all user-defined nodes, providing the most general policy for BT-ness.
+  - this is the interface (a behaviour in elixir) that is implemented by all user-defined nodes, providing the most general policy for BT-ness.
 - `Automaton.Action`
   - this is the interface for action(execution) nodes — where the world is changed, reactively and proactively